AnnaKerkhof/incumbency_dominance_news/README.md

 # incumbency_dominance_news
-STATA code to our publication "Incumbency dominance in letters to the editor"
+STATA dataset and code to our publication "Incumbency dominance in letters to the editor"